Leberkaesweckle/Isaaclab_Eureka_Docker/README.md

 # Isaaclab_Eureka_Docker
-Below you’ll find the basic code and workflow to create a Docker image containing IsaacLab 4.5, IsaacLab, and Eureka, and then run it on a cluster using Apptainer (formerly Singularity).
+Below you’ll find the basic code and workflow to create a Docker image containing IsaacSim 4.5, IsaacLab, and Eureka, and then run it on a cluster using Apptainer (formerly Singularity).
 If you need further assistance or have specific requirements, please feel free to ask!

 # Creating Dockerfile:
 The Isaaclab Dockerfile from Nvidia (https://catalog.ngc.nvidia.com/orgs/nvidia/containers/isaac-lab) did't work for me so I had to build my owm.